 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A clergyman who travelled on horseback from church to church, especially within a rural Methodist circuit.
+A clergyman who traveled on horseback from church to church, especially within a rural Methodist circuit.

 - ‘The Methodists flourished through their system of circuit riders, in which one trained clergy person supervised the work of numerous congregations.’